 Computer science master’s programs typically accept candidates who have a bachelor’s degree in any STEM subject.
 However, you can still pursue a master’s degree program if your bachelor’s degree is not STEM-focused.
 Many universities will grant admission to candidates who can showcase their technical skills through either a computer science minor, completion of computer science courses or certificate programs, or professional technical experience.

 Regardless of your bachelor’s degree, master’s programs place higher value on whether or not candidates possess the basic skills needed to complete coursework.
-If you are interested in computer science but have little to no previous experience or knowledge, you may be required to take prerequisite courses to be eligible for admission.
+If you are interested in getting a master’s in computer science but have little to no previous experience or knowledge, you may be required to take prerequisite courses to be eligible for admission.

 What are Typical Prerequisites for a Computer Science Master’s Program?